tiagolr/vnodes/README.md

 ### Port

-Placed inside a node, automatically offsets edges to a determined position inside the nodes html (see Ports demo).
+Placed inside a node, automatically offsets edges to a their position inside the nodes html [Ports demo].

 ### Label

-Create a label positioned relative to an edge
+Create a label node that is positioned along an edge

 ```html
 <v-label :edge="graph.edges[0]" :perc="50" :offset="{x: 0, y: -50}">